As a commercial bailiff company we have had a quite a few unusual and interesting cases over the years.

-Once we had prepared the report for the client this was another successfully completed case for Enforcement Bailiffs.
+Once we had prepared the report for the client this was another successfully completed case for Quality Bailiffs.

-This case serves as a reminder to all landowners that no case is too strange, big or small for Enforcement Bailiffs.
+This case serves as a reminder to all landowners that no case is too strange, big or small for Quality Bailiffs.
 Our agents are fully versed in the law surrounding evicting squatters.

 read more squatter / protester articles